symfony/symfony-docs/deployment/azure-website.rst

    :alt: MySQL database settings

 The displayed MySQL database settings should be something similar to the code below.
-Of course, each value depends on what you've already configured.
+Each value depends on what you've already configured.

 .. code-block:: text